bestproject/startup/README.md

 - MailDev 1.0.0-rc3

 ## Installation
-- Clone this into your future project directory
+- Clone this into your project root directory
+- To start new Symfony project run `composer create-project symfony/website-skeleton web` or `symfony new --full web`.
+- If you use framework that does have `index.php` file in your project root, instead of `/public`, place whole framework into `/web/public` or modify line `4` of `.docker/apache/vhosts/site.conf` to match your framework structure.
 - Run `docker-compose build`

 ## Usage